jalonghurst/VirtualStudio/README.md

   About VirtualStudio

-  Virtualstudio is a virtual gallery space for artists and creatives.
+  "Virtualstudio is a virtual gallery space for artists and creatives.
 We want to eliminate the need for expensive gallery space for those creating art and design works.
-We want to create an online platform that makes it easier to show professional works and make it easier for artists to sell their work.
+We want to create an online platform that makes it easier to show professional works and make it easier for artists to sell their work."

-  We believe in the power of technology.
-With Virtualstudio you can leverage technology to create a virtual gallery space that offers so much more than a traditional brick-and-mortar space
+  "We believe in the power of technology.
+With Virtualstudio you can leverage technology to create a virtual gallery space that offers so much more than a traditional brick-and-mortar space."

   -No more lugging around heavy canvases or awkward frames